natalie-kate/Haunted/TESTING.md

     * The two pictures that required an attribute had links that opened in a new page to the correct places.
     * Social links in footer all open in a new page and work from all three pages.
-       + <span style="color: grey;">When trying to open with internet explorer, kept opening with Microsoft Edge instead, apparently they no longer work with Internet explorer.Ensured it wasnt my link by trying to visit the page seperately and it did the same.</span>
+       + <span style="color: grey;">When trying to open with internet explorer, kept opening with Microsoft Edge instead, apparently they no longer work with Internet explorer.
+Ensured it wasn't my link by trying to visit the page seperately and it did the same.</span>
     * Back to top link in footer works in all three pages.
     * Hover effects on Brand, ghost icon, social icons and all links and buttons.
         + <span style="color: grey;">Hover change of colour on resource page picture attribute and "back to top" link not working, amended.</span>